yanghongkjxy/Sparta/doc/src/site/sphinx/faq.rst

 **I don't understand where the name of the database and the collections are coming from**

 - For the supported outputs the name of the collections are formed with the name of the dimensions of the cube.
 The name of the database/keyspace is created from one of the output parameter in the policy.

+**I have a few models, and I want to delete the first one but the delete button is available just for the last model.
+Why?**

+- This is the normal behaviour of the application and it's because the models can be related to each other.
+Models has to be deleted from the last one to the first one.